nathanthorell/sql-tools/README.md

   - Runs a "TOP 1 *" for each view to ensure output is valid
   - Execution time tracking
   - Different logging levels (summary, verbose)

+- **Schema Size** (`schema_size`): Analyzes storage across databases by measuring schema sizes.
+  - The tool connects to multiple servers, calculates data and index space consumption in megabytes, and generates formatted tabular reports comparing schema sizes.
+  - Results are displayed with customizable detail levels based on logging preferences.

 ## Installation